aryansuryas/AS/README.md

 Happy coding 🚀✨🏅

-Your session starts in 1 hour.

-new cudfw xcccccccccccbxz x ddddddddddddddddddd  dddddddddddddd dddddddddddddddddd ddddddddddddddd db

 https://drive.google.com/drive/u/0/mobile/folders/1YYMr0eNHOzy29K4qldC4E59h-ukSnGuc?pli=1This is a simple car dodging game created using MIT Scratch.
 The player controls a car that can move between three lanes on the road.
 Enemy cars come from the opposite direction and move towards the player.
 The main goal of the game is to avoid hitting the enemy cars by changing lanes at the right time using the keyboard.